 On the island of Phuket, there are more than 25 temples dedicated to major world religions.
 Though Buddhism is the predominant religion in the country, there are other faiths dispersed throughout the country, and many sites of worship are scattered along the bustling streets of Phuket.
 But with so many options, how will you choose between the must-see temples in Phuket?

-After you’ve seen all the must-see temples Phuket has to offer, including one near our reserve, we’d love to show you our elephant activities in Phuket where you’ll learn how we care for these gentle giants.
+At the Phuket Elephant Nature Reserve, we love every inch of Thailand’s beautiful and varied landscape.
+After you’ve seen all the must-see temples Phuket has to offer, including one near our reserve, we’d love to show you our elephant activities in Phuket, where you’ll learn how we care for these gentle giants.

-Our tours are one of the more unique things to do in Phuket.
 So if you’re looking for a fun and educational excursion to enhance your Thailand experience, get in touch with us to find out more about the elephants in our nature reserve.
+But, in the meantime, let us take you on a whistle-stop tour of the top 5 must-see temples in Phuket!

-The Phuket Big Buddha
+The Big Buddha, Phuket

 The Great Buddha of Phuket, or Phuket Big Buddha, is a 45-metre white marble Buddha statue sitting serenely atop Nakkerd Hill, near Chalong.
 Weighing in at more than 135 tonnes, this depiction of Gautama is the main Buddha of the Wat Kitthi Sankaram temple.